 We foster an ethos where you will produce socially, culturally and environmentally responsive design proposals, drawing upon best practice and the wide-ranging expertise of our teaching teams.

 This degree is accredited by the Chartered Society of Designers, so you will develop all the knowledge and skills you need to become professionally qualified.
-Once you have successfully completed your studies, you are automatically eligible to become Associate Member of the Chartered Society of Designers (Assoc.CSD).
+Once you have successfully completed your studies, you are automatically eligible to become an Associate Member of the Chartered Society of Designers (Assoc.CSD)

 Broaden your horizons on placement